top of page

 THE PROBLEM

-With 38.6 % of Kenyans living below the national poverty line and 67 % of 15–34‑year‑olds unemployed, our nation’s brightest talents are left idle, desperate, and susceptible to the lure of quick but deadly “solutions”.
-In slums—where 65 % of the population are children and youths—lack of education, skills deficits, and economic exclusion have created fertile ground for junior gang recruitment, with children and youths being deployed to sell drugs, hide firearms and store the proceeds of crime normalizing illicit behaviors from as young as ten years old.
-Every moment without intervention tightens the grip of these networks on our children and youths.
-If we fail to act now, we risk permanently sacrificing a generation—our most valuable resource—to a cycle of exploitation, violence, and broken futures.
+With 38.6% of Kenyans living below the national poverty line and 67% of 15–34-year-olds unemployed, our nation’s brightest talents are left idle, desperate, and susceptible to the lure of quick but deadly “solutions.”
+The situation is even more severe in slums—where 65% of the population is made up of children and youths and where chronic gaps in education, skills, and economic opportunities have created fertile ground for junior gang recruitment, with children and youths being deployed to sell drugs, hide firearms, and store the proceeds of crime, normalizing illicit behaviors from as young as ten years old.

 ABOUT US